pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 general instructions.
 The instructions in this file have been simplified by fixing many of the paths used in those instructions.

-This artifact has been tested on Ubuntu 18.04 LTS and 20.04 LTS.
+This artifact has been tested on Ubuntu 20.04 LTS and the scripts assume Ubuntu 20.04.
+With minor tweaks to some system packages, the scripts should also run on Ubuntu 18.04 LTS.
 The timing descriptions in this document were obtained from a 32-core AMD EPYC machine.

+## Container

+If you have a Docker/Podman setup, you can use the enclosed `Containerfile` to setup a pristine, known-to-work environment with minimum fuss.
+If you decide to do that, follow the instructions in `README.Container` file, skip the next section and resume at MUSIC Installation.

 ## Unpacking

-Unpack the artifact archive in location with around 50GB of free space.
+If you decide not to use a container, unpack the artifact archive in location with around 50GB of free space (minimum, to run the --all experiments for input generation from scratch, you'll need around 500GB).
 We'll refer to this location as `$ARTIFACT`.
 All commands below will be executed, unless otherwise noted, are executed from this location.

 After unpacking, you should see the following files: